datadominik/selfdrivingcar/p1_lanelines/writedown.md

 Here are some image examples with my lane detection pipeline:
 ![alt text][image2]

-Here is video 1 with my lane detection pipeline:
+Here is a screenshot of video 1 with my lane detection pipeline:
 ![alt text][video1]

-And here is video 2 with my lane detection pipeline:
+And here is a screenshot of video 2 with my lane detection pipeline:
 ![alt text][video2]

 ###2.
 Identify potential shortcomings with your current pipeline